 The Whitman School has been accredited by the Association to Advance Collegiate Schools of Business (AACSB International) since 1920.

 Participants in the 30-credit program must have a qualified undergraduate degree in accounting.
-Students who have little or no academic experience in accounting will work with an academic advisor after being admitted to the program in order to identify the appropriate coursework needed to successfully complete the online MSA degree.
+Students who have little or no academic experience in accounting will work with an academic advisor after being admitted to the program in order to identify the appropriate coursework needed to successfully complete the online MS in Professional Accounting degree.
 It is common for an additional 2-6 courses to be required to build this foundation of accounting knowledge.
 The program can typically be completed in 24 months or less.
-Students with an undergraduate degree in business will often take fewer additional courses than a student without a business foundation.
+Students with an undergraduate degree in business will often take fewer additional courses than a student without a degree in business.